- Google’s new Page Experience update is rolling out now and will be complete by the end of August.

 - Finally, since most of the fixes you’ll need to make are dev work, make sure that your dev teams prioritize these changes so that your website will pass the Page Experience criteria with flying colors.

-Google’s new Page Experience update is currently rolling out and will be completed by the end of August.
+Google’s new Page Experience update is currently rolling out and was completed at the end of August.
 We couldn’t be happier.
 Google has combined a wealth of technical SEO ranking factors to make your site’s user experience a seamless one.

 But Page Experience for SEO won’t help your site rank better unless you optimize it for this new update.
 Want to give your users a stellar experience that will build brand awareness, drive conversions, and produce more revenue?
 The answers to some of our most frequently asked questions about Page Experience will show you how to do this.